-Epcot tends to be the last park fully decorated for Christmas since Epcot Festival of the Holidays doesn’t officially start until Thanksgiving day, or the day after, depending on the year.
+Epcot is the last park fully decorated for Christmas since Epcot Festival of the Holidays doesn’t start until after Thanksgiving.

-Disney World resorts get most of their Christmas decorations about mid-November, however, some of the elaborate gingerbread houses aren’t finished until closer to Thanksgiving.
+Disney World resorts complete most Christmas decorating about mid-November.
+However, some elaborate gingerbread houses aren’t finished until closer to Thanksgiving.

-Disney Springs also gets an impressive Christmas Tree Stroll with many incredible Disney themed Christmas trees.
+Disney Springs gets an impressive Christmas Tree Stroll with many incredible Disney themed Christmas trees.
 The 2021 Disney Springs Christmas Tree Stroll opened mid-November and should continue through early January although exact dates for 2022 Disney Springs Christmas Tree Stroll haven’t been announced yet.

 Disney World Christmas decorations stay up until the New Year, but not much past that.
 For example, one year we arrived on January 3 and were greeted by gorgeous nautical themed Christmas decor at Yacht Club.
 By the next morning all of the Christmas decorations had completely disappeared.